MidhaShrey/MidhaShrey/README.md

 # Hello Everyone 👋

-My name is Shrey Midha,I am currently a 3rd year B.Tech Computer Science and Engineering student, and currently working on my startup <a href="https://aztecs-india.ueniweb.com/?utm_campaign=gmb" target="_yogesh"> Aztecs India </a>.My job is to develop Robust,resposnsive and interactive Web and Mobile Apps that will help you in growing your business.
-I have 4 years of experience in C++ and 2 Months in Django full stack and 4 Months in flutter developments, beside this I am trying to learn data science as a side hustle and my current focus is to do some contribution in the data science field.
+My name is Shrey Midha,I am currently a 3rd year B.Tech Computer Science and Engineering student, and currently working on my startup <a href="https://aztecs-india.ueniweb.com/?utm_campaign=gmb" target="_shrey"> Aztecs India </a>.My job is to develop Robust,resposnsive and interactive Web and Mobile Apps that will help you in growing your business.
+I have 4 years of experience in C++, 1 year in Python and 4 Months in flutter developments, beside this I am trying to learn data science as a side hustle and my current focus is to do some contribution in the data science field.

 <br/>
 <br/>